Estranged. March ’68 and Its Aftermath - program of anniversary events

 50 years ago Polish Communist authorities launched an antisemitic campaign which resulted in the exodus of ca 13,000 Poles of Jewish origin from Poland.
 POLIN Museum developed an extensive program "Estranged.
 March '68 and Its Aftermath" in order to recall the causes, the course and the long-term consequences of the events of 1968.
 Aside from the temporary exhibition, we organised a series of debates, theatrical performances as well as educational and scholarly projects which aimed at provoking reflection on what are the consequences of passivity towards discrimination, xenophobia and violating human rights.

 The program of events:

 A DEBATE How did March ’68 affect social and political change in Poland?
 What is the legacy of March ’68?
 1968 – 1970 – 1976 – 1980 – 1989

 25 February, 5PM, POLIN Museum, free admission

 Nearly fifty years have passed since March ’68, and the questions on its aftermath keep recurring: on the shifts within the apparatus of power, on the process of formation of oppositional groups, on the anti-Jewish hate campaign as seen from today’s perspective, on emigration and, perhaps most importantly, on the mark March left on us today.
-We hope the panel discussion with the invited guests shall help us construct new answers to old questions, and perhaps also encourage us to pose new questions.
+The panel discussion with the invited guests helped us construct new answers to old questions, and also encourage us to pose new questions.

-The debate is organised by the Polish branch of B’nai B’rith, with the participation of Jan Lityński, Adam Michnik and Piotr Osęka.
+The debate was organised by the Polish branch of B’nai B’rith, with the participation of Jan Lityński, Adam Michnik and Piotr Osęka.
 Chairs: Anna Dodziuk, Sergiusz Kowalski.

 THEATRICAL PERFORMANCES selected in a competition organised by POLIN Museum and TR Warszawa Theatre